john-verana/java-practice-challenges/README.md

 - ✅ Learn how to repeat logic with a `while` loop
 - ✅ Apply it in basic interactive apps
 - ✅ Upload at least two working projects
-- ✅ Practice user interaction and loop conditions

 ### ✅ Week 2: User Input (Scanner)
 - ✅ Learn how to take input from users using `Scanner`
 - ✅ Build basic input/output programs
 - ✅ Handle login attempts with logic and string comparison

+### 🟢 Week 3: Conditional Statements
+- ✅ Practice using `if`, `else if`, and `else`
+- ✅ Write code that responds to user input with logic
+- ⏳ Add multiple outcomes based on conditions

 ---